Why do you do what you do?

 3 things you can try

-Whether you take the test or not — try these.
+With or without the test — try these.

 1